 All academy students have the opportunity to take on leadership roles within the academy, and to help make the academy a better place.

 We are always looking for chances to create new opportunities for student leadership, including:

-- Lead Learners – in all subjects, students from any year group can be given a special role to coach other students, to be an expert in a particular topic, to model how to do a task and more.
+- Lead Learners – in all subjects, students from any year group can be given a special role to coach other students, to be an expert in a particular topic, to model how to do a task and much more.

 - CLIFE Leaders – when our teachers plan their lessons, they think about CLIFE (Challenge, Literacy, Independence, Feedback and Engagement).
 We train students to observe learning taking place in lessons and to share their ideas for improving the learning environment.

-- Literacy Champions – students take training to promote great reading and writing and work with other students to support and encourage them.
+- Literacy Champions – students undertake training to promote great reading and writing and work with other students to support and encourage them.

-- Student Librarians – our Library is run by students who organise the shelves, check out books and help other students to use the facilities
+- Student Librarians – our Library is supported by students who help organise the shelves, check out books, run the ClassCharts shop and help other students to use the facilities.

-- Tutor Captains and Family Captains – these students are elected by their Tutor Groups and Families to help with jobs like reading out notices and checking their peers are ready for the day.
+- Tutor Captains and Family Captains – these students are elected democratically by their Tutor Groups and Families to help with jobs like reading out notices and checking their peers are ready for the day.
 Family Captains form the student council and support the Heads of Family with assemblies and rewards for students as well as playing a vital role in student voice.

 - Interview panels – when we interview people who want to work at the academy, we ask groups of students to interview candidates too.

 - Prefects – Years 9, 10 and 11 students represent the academy at various events and ceremonies as well as being actively involved in helping supervise during lunchtimes, supporting reception and student services, and getting involved with the student voice process and mentoring younger students.
-They are led by our Senior Prefects including the Head Girl and Head Boy.
+They are led by our Senior Prefects.

 Getting your voice heard at Student Council